 BE the Result

-BE’s ability to perform these assessments and provide the Owner with a risk-based path forward is critical to managing risk v. cost utilizing a data-based approach.
+BE’s ability to perform these API fire protection assessments and provide the Owner with a risk-based path forward is critical to managing risk v. cost utilizing a data-based approach.